Gaston900/PSMSlugForever/README.md

 Expand the adpcma rom that can be read to 0x2000000.

+The free mod is enabled on the NeoGeo system by pressing the Start button, you don't need to add credits every time you lose.

+It has been configured by default that it has 99 Credits in MVS/AES mode.

 Removed the black border on NeoGeo systems, now has full screen.

 Removed warning screen.